GinberSnap/command-cheatsheet/wireshark.md

 ### FTP

-Banner can be found in the first packets with 220 response code
+Banner is a welcome message that can be found in the first packets with 220 response code
 ```
 (Wireshark filter) ftp.response.code == 220
 ```